Ozzy Trapilo: Professional career

 Trapilo was selected by the Chicago Bears with the 56th pick in the second round of the 2025 NFL draft.

 After competing for a starting tackle job in the offseason, Trapilo began his rookie year as a backup who was inactive for the first three games.
 He made his NFL debut in Week 4 against the Las Vegas Raiders when he took over at right tackle in the second quarter.
+Trapilo saw increased usage as an extra blocker throughout the season after that.
+His first NFL start came in the Week 12 win over the Pittsburgh Steelers at left tackle, where he allowed just one quarterback pressure on 65 plays.
+Trapilo injured his patellar tendon during the Bears' wild card game on January 10, 2026, ending his season.

+The injury prevented Trapilo from working out with the Bears for much of the 2026 offseason, so he was designated as physically unable to perform on July 25.
+He was activated from the PUP list on August 16, allowing him to join the team for training camp while practicing on what head coach Ben Johnson called "his own timetable".